 Day 4: Kids Sea Camp Utila, Silence

-As the boys drove up to the Kids Sea Camp office I noticed the yellow crime tape wrapping around the small brick building.
-All the windows were either crack or broken.
-To be honest it look like a bomb had went off.
+As the boys drove up to the Kids Sea Camp office I noticed the yellow crime tape wrapped around the small brick building.
+All the windows were either cracked or broken.
+To be honest it looks like a bomb had gone off.

 “Man,” I whispered under my breath.

 “I told you it was off the hook, Tom,” Manny said as Tyler’s large 1995 black Ford F250 pulled up into the parking lot.

 I walked under the crime scene tape as the guys follow behind me.
 Glass crunched and cracked and we slowly walked around the office.
 Three of the ceilings fans were broken on the floor, desks were overturned and pens and paper littered the small, the at one time cute office.